forieux/qmm/README.rst

   subspace nature of the algorithms.
 In case of ``mmcg``, the algorithm use a Polak-Ribière formula.
-- Generic and flexible: there is no restriction on the number of regularizer, their type, ..., as well as for data adequacy.
+- Generic and flexible: there is no restriction on the number of regularizer, their type, .., as well as for data adequacy.
 - Provided base class for criterion allowing easier and fast implementation.

-  implemented.
 - Comes with examples of implemented linear operator.

 Example